leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab1-prepare-network-and-iam/lab1-prepare-network-and-iam.md

      A **policy** is An IAM document that specifies who has what type of access to your resources.
 It is used in different ways:

        * An individual statement is written in the policy language.
-       * A collection of statements in a single, named "policy" document, which has an Oracle Cloud ID (OCID) assigned to it.
+       * A collection of statements in a single, named "policy" document has an Oracle Cloud ID (OCID) assigned to it.
        * The overall body of policies your organization uses to control access to resources

      A **compartment** is a collection of related resources that can be accessed only by certain groups that an administrator has permitted your organization.

      To use Oracle Cloud Infrastructure, you must be given the required type of access in a policy written by an administrator, whether using the Console or the REST API with a software development kit (SDK) or a command-line interface (CLI), or some other tool.
 If you try to perform an action and receive a message that you don't have permission, or are unauthorized, then confirm with your tenancy administrator the type of access you've been granted and in which Compartment.

-     For administrators: The policy in "Let database admins manage DB systems" lets the specified group do everything with databases and related database resources.
+     For administrators: The Policy in "Let database admins manage DB systems" lets the specified group do everything with databases and related database resources.

     ![Policy Statement](./images/policy-statement.png " ")

-     If you're new to policies, then see [Getting Started with Policies](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/policygetstarted.htm) and [Common Policies] (https://docs.oracle.com/en-us/iaas/Content/Identity/policiescommon/commonpolicies.htm).
+     If you're new to policies, see [Getting Started with Policies](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/policygetstarted.htm) and [Common Policies](https://docs.oracle.com/en-us/iaas/Content/Identity/policiescommon/commonpolicies.htm).
 See [Details for the Database Service](https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/databasepolicyreference.htm) if you want to dig deeper into writing database policies.

 ## Task 2: Create the Virtual Cloud Network (VCN) Setup for Exadata Database Service on Dedicated Infrastructure